 Next, pappa al pomodoro is a traditional Tuscan dish with distinct Italian flavors.
-This thick soup of Tuscan bread, tomatoes, garlic, basil, and extra virgin olive oil can be served warm, tepid, or chilled.
-Traditionally, the recipe calls for local costoluto fiorentino tomatoes.
+Cooks serve this thick soup of Tuscan bread, tomatoes, garlic, basil, and extra virgin olive oil warm, tepid, or chilled.
+Traditionally, the recipe calls for local costoluto Fiorentino tomatoes.
 However, many Tuscan cooks also use San Marzano tomatoes today.

-Then, there’s panzanella, a traditional piatto povero perfect for summer when tomatoes are juicy, cucumbers are crunchy, and basil is fragrant.
+Then, there’s Panzanella, a traditional piatto povero perfect for summer when tomatoes are juicy, cucumbers are crunchy, and basil is fragrant.
 This Italian bread salad originated in the 16th century when Tuscan farmers and peasants would soak their day-old bread in water.
-They’d squeeze it dry and mix the bread with garden vegetables, like onions and cucumbers.
+They’d squeeze it dry and mix the bread with vegetables like onions and cucumbers.

 While there are a variety of main courses, or secondi piatti, within Tuscany, a few dishes are commonly cooked throughout the region.
 Rosticciana offers an authentic, rustic taste of Tuscan cuisine.
 These tender pork ribs from locally raised pigs are dry-rubbed with rosemary, fennel seeds, and garlic.
 Then, the ribs are grilled and brushed with red wine vinegar to keep them tender and juicy.